AnshulAlgoS/DreamWeaver/README.md

 ### AI Model Configuration

-The app is configured to use NVIDIA's Llama 3.1-8b-instruct model.
-You can change the model in `RunAnywhereHelper.kt`:
+The app is configured to use RunAnywhere SDK for local on-device AI inference.
+You can change the model configuration in `RunAnywhereHelper.kt`:

 ```kotlin
 val requestBody = ApiRequest(